Transforming the Media & Entertainment landscape with DevOps

 - Latency, congestion, and delays

-- Maintaining seamless viewing experience across devices
+- Maintaining a seamless viewing experience across devices

 - Ensuring the video quality as per the viewing preferences